hillerlab/REforge/README.md

 ## Common Parameters
 #### REforge.py
 ```
---add_suffix <suffix>
+--scorefile <name>
-Appends suffix to every generated file
+Name file <name> instead of "scores"
 --windowsize/-w <n>
 Scoring window used in sequence scoring
 --background/-bg <folder>
 Background used for sequence scoring.
-Either a file or a folder with backgrounds for different GC contents
+Either a file or a folder structure with backgrounds for different GC contents
 --scrCrrIter <n>
-Number score correction iterations.
+Stubb score is corrected with the average score of <number> of shuffled sequences.
+Default is 10.
 0 turns the score correction off
 ```
 #### REforge_statistics.py
 ```
---add_suffix <suffix>
+--scorefile <name>
-Appends suffix to every generated file
+Use <name> as scorefile instead of "scores"
 --filterspecies <comma separated list>
 Exclude species from analyses
 --elements <file>